-What is IBS?Irritable bowel syndrome is when your intestines don't function propperly and have trouble passing food from the stomach through the intestines to the bowel.
+What is IBS?Irritable Bowel Syndrome is when your intestines don't function properly and have trouble passing food from the stomach through the intestines to the bowel.

 The intestines are a big muscle that contracts and relaxes to move food from your stomach through your intestines to your bowel.
 Normally, the intestines contract and relax in a coordinated rhythm.
 But if you have IBS these contractions don't work as well and food can be forced through your intestines more quickly, causing wind, bloating and diarrhoea.
 Or in some cases the opposite happens and food passes through very slowly and you get cramps and constipation.

 How do I know if I've got IBS?IBS has lots of different symptoms, the most common are: